johnalison/WorkingPhilosophy/Books.md

   - Most cells in your body turn over every two years (on average)
   - 28 years for humans to pass a generation 6 months for chickens
   - Breeding preimplented embryos with each other can accelerate the turn over in humanss.
-  - Artcic apples can be sliced and left out with out browning b/c scientists have used CRISPER to silence genes controlling browning
+  - Arctic apples can be sliced and left out with out browning b/c scientists have used CRISPER to silence genes controlling browning
   - 37 genes are in the mitochondria.
   - Aging is probably a combination of many different systems in the body all decaying at different rates
   - Aging is the leading cause of death among humans (diseases that kill us most are from aging.
 Curing any one will not help much)
   - Eliminating cancer will buy us 3 years
-  - "Ive only had one wrinkle in my life, and Im sitting on it" - Jean Calment (122)
+  - "I've only had one wrinkle in my life, and I'm sitting on it" - Jean Calment (122)
   - Lifestyle choices significantly impact the epigenetic instructions
   - "Nature is clumsy, wasteful, blundering, low, and horribly cruel" - Darwin
-  - We will never have perfect knowladge of the genome just like we never had perfect knowladge of fire before we started harnessing it, cancer before we started treating it,  or domesticated crops before we started eating them
+  - We will never have perfect knowledge of the genome just like we never had perfect knowledge of fire before we started harnessing it, cancer before we started treating it,  or domesticated crops before we started eating them
   - Optimism and hubris is built into our operating systems
   - Bostrom's "Reversal Test" - If some people feel that making a change in one direction is bad, they should articulate why doing the opposite (actively) would be justified.
-  - Euginics 60k Americans were sterilized without acquiescence / Nazis did 400k Germans
+  - Eugenics 60k Americans were sterilized without acquiescence / Nazis did 400k Germans
   - Diversity has been and remains sole survival strategy of our species